dustlang/cargo/src/doc/src/reference/publishing.md

 ]
 ```

-If you’d rather explicitly list the files to include, Cargo also supports an
+If you’d rather explicitly list the files to include, Payload also supports an
 `include` key, which if set, overrides the `exclude` key:

 ```toml